 -

 - Check for leaks: Look for dripping faucets, showerheads, sprinklers, and other fixtures.
-Also check for toilets with silent leaks by putting a few drops of food coloring into the tank, waiting 10 minutes, and seeing if color appears in the bowl before you flush.
-Don’t forget to check irrigation systems and spigots too
+Also, check for silent leaks in toilets by adding a few drops of food coloring to the tank, waiting 10 minutes, and seeing if the color appears in the bowl before you flush.
+Don’t forget to check irrigation systems and spigots, too

-Customers who find and repair underground or concealed leaks may also be eligible for credits to their water bills.
+Customers who locate and repair underground or concealed leaks may also be eligible for credits on their water bills.

-It is the priority of the Miami-Dade Water and Sewer Department to provide safe, reliable service to its customers.
-For additional information about Department services and programs, visit the department’s website.
+It is the Miami-Dade Water and Sewer Department's priority to provide safe, reliable service to its customers.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.